TCM Chamber Orchestra Receives The Top Score!

 We hope you enjoyed reading about our team.
 Get in touch to find out more.

-Brad Bohn is the founder and director of Temecula Conservatory of Music and has been teaching young musicians for over 25 years.
-He received music scholarships to Idaho State University, Brigham Young University and University of Texas and was the concert master of the UTSA Symphony.
-He has a BA in music education from the University of Texas and is currently working on his masters in orchestral conducting from Messiah University.
-Brad is also the director of TCM Orchestras.
-Under his leadership, the TCM Orchestras won Gold at Carnegie Hall in 2019.
+Brad Bohn is the founder and director of Temecula Conservatory of Music and has been teaching young musicians for over 34 years.
+He has a BA in Music Education from the University of Texas and a Masters in Orchestral Conducting from Messiah University.
+Brad is also the director of all TCM Orchestras.
+Under his leadership, the TCM Orchestras won Gold at Carnegie Hall in 2019 and won the overall top orchestra of this years Magic Mountain Music In the Parks Competition.

 TCM is the Proud Winner of Carnegie Gold in 2019

 At TCM we create many opportunities for our students to play together and in front of large audiences.
-We hold two large concerts a year that include all three orchestras including Temecula Junior Orchestra, Temecula Youth Orchestra and Temecula Youth Symphony.
-Both the Youth Symphony and Youth Orchestras wear tuxedos and black gowns and the Junior Orchestra wears black and white formal attire.
-This gives our students the opportunity to know what it's like to perform at a high level on stage.
+We hold two large concerts a year that include all three orchestras including our Junior Orchestra, Youth Orchestra and Chamber Orchestra.
+Both the Chamber Orchestra and Youth Orchestra wear tuxedos and black gowns and the Junior Orchestra wears black and white formal attire.
+This gives our students the opportunity to know what it's like to perform at a high level on stage, just like the professionals.
 And it gives our younger musicians a chance to see the advanced students perform.
 This example of higher level performance helps them to see what is in store and possible for them!

 At TCM we shoot for the stars and our students find themselves astronomically ahead of the game.